 While demand for people with experience is good, people with no or little experience will likely find it harder to find work.

 Opportunities average outside of the building and construction industry

-Opportunities for crane operators in industries other than building and construction are average.
-Crane operators in industries such as shipping and manufacturing tend to stay in the role for a long time, so turn-over among workers is low.
-However, many crane operators are reaching retirement age, which is creating openings.
+Opportunities for crane operators in most industries other than building and construction are average.
+Crane operators in industries such as shipping and manufacturing tend to stay in the role for a long time, so turnover among workers is low.
+However, many crane operators are reaching retirement age, which is creating some openings.

 Crane operator employers mostly involved with construction

 Most crane operators work in the building and construction industry.
 However, some are also employed in:

 - machinery equipment hire and leasing

 |Hiab crane operatorsListed: 30 Jul 2015||Auckland|